lenarddome/psp/README.md

 Not feasible to implement a method that generalizes to n-dimensional polyhedra or convex polytope.
 Leave it for the user.
-The method of calculating the volume/area of each region should be an analytic choice.
+The method of calculating the volume/area of each region should be an analysis choice.

-# TODO

-1. [priority] implement stopping criterion (each region is sampled n times)
-2. [done][priority] 2D model test unit
-3. [essential] describe the process mathematically
-4. [done][optional] nonoverlapping hypercube model: evaluate which cube the sampled coordinates belong

-# BURN-IN
+## BURN-IN [will not be implemented]

 If you have a decent starting point (params EXIT uses to produce IBRE), burn-in might be unnecessary.